elestilo/el./examples-guides/Getting-started-with-the-REST-API.md

 ## Generate Keys

-First you need to generate some API keys and enable the REST API so you can start using it.
+To start using REST API, you first need to generate API keys.

 1. Go to *WooCommerce > Settings > Advanced*
 2. Go to the *REST API* tab and click *Add key*.